 The profit function reflects the institutional restrictions that make branches different from local banks and subsidiaries.
-First, the balance sheet of a branch is effectively "merged" with that of its parent: branches do not raise independent equity, do not operate independently in the interbank market,20 and can transfer funds to/from the parent at no cost (T).
-As a result, if a branch has excess funds, it may transfer these funds to the parent to finance its domestic lending (as it appears in the pre-crisis period).
+First, the balance sheet of a branch is effectively "merged" with that of its parent: branches do not raise independent equity and can transfer funds to/from the parent at no cost $(T, \text{ which is positive when the parent is lending to the branch).}^{26}$ As a result, if a branch has excess funds, it may transfer these funds to the parent to finance its domestic lending (as it appears in the pre-crisis period).
 Similarly, a parent can fund its branch in the event of a shortage of deposits (as it appears in the post-crisis period).
 Second, the lack of independent equity requirements for branches implies that they are subject to capital requirements only at the level of the entire conglomerate.
 Finally, on the liabilities side, branches can only accept uninsured wholesale deposits.
 The term $r^D\left(D_w^; \left(\frac{E(a)}{k \cdot RWA}\right)\right)$ is the supply of wholesale deposits, where RWA denotes risk-weighted assets: $RWA = \omega_L(L + L^) + \omega_M M^+$.

 We rely on the estimates by Egan, Hortacsu, and Matvos (2017) and assume that the demand for uninsured wholesale deposits is less elastic than the demand for insured retail deposits, and that wholesale deposits are sensitive to some measure of "distress" experienced by the banking organization.
 Our model-based measure of distress is inversely related to the buffer in the capital requirement that banks hold in normal times, given by the ratio of equity to risk-weighted assets (RWA) divided by the capital requirement k.
-When $\frac{E(a)}{k \cdot RWA} = 1$, the capital requirement is binding and the bank experiences maximum distress, resulting in a flight of wholesale deposits.
-Distress decreases as $\frac{E(a)}{k \cdot RWA}$ grows bigger than one.
+When $\frac{E(a)}{k \cdot RWA} = 1$, the capital requirement is binding and the bank experiences maximum distress, resulting in the totality of wholesale deposits being withdrawn.
+Distress (and the severity of the wholesale deposits flight) decreases as $\frac{E(a)}{k \cdot RWA}$